-- B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class. - C. Procedures for Removal of a Student From a Class. - 1.
-When a student is removed from class, send the student to the office or Dean of Students. - 2.
-The instructor will contact the office/Dean of Students to inform the office of the removal of the student. - 3.
-The instructor will fill out a Office Referral form, and return it to the administration by the end of the day. - D. Responsibility for and Custody of a Student Removed From Class. - 1.
-The student shall report to the office. - 2.
-The office staff will then alert the administration and assign the appropriate location. - 3.
+B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class.

+C. Procedures for Removal of a Student From a Class.

+- 1. When a student is removed from class, send the student to the office. - 2.
+The instructor will contact the office to inform the office of the removal of the student. - 3.
+The instructor will fill out an Office Referral form, and return it to the Office as soon as possible, but no later than the end of the school day.

+D. Responsibility for and Custody of a Student Removed From Class.

+- 1. The student shall report to the office. - 2.
+The office staff will then alert the principal or appropriate staff person and assign the appropriate location. - 3.
 Student must be accompanied only if it is determined necessary. - 4.
 Student is to work on missed class work or homework. - 5.
-The administration is responsible for the oversight of student until the student is released. - E. Procedures for Return of a Student to a Class From Which the Student Was Removed. - 1.
-Administration will first confer with the instructor. - 2.
-A conference with the student and instructor may occur if deemed necessary.
+Principal or appropriate staff is responsible for the oversight of student until the student is released.

+E. Procedures for Return of a Student to a Class From Which the Student Was Removed.

+- 1. The supervising staff person will first confer with the instructor. - 2.
+A conference with the student and instructor may occur if deemed necessary. - 3.
+A date/time of return will then be determined.

-- 3. A date of return will then be determined by the administrative team. - F. Procedures for Notification. - 1.
-For detentions, the parent will be notified by mail with a detention slip. - 2.
-A parent may be contacted by phone and/or email, if the circumstances warrant it. - G. Disabled Students; Special Provisions. - 1.
-If the behavior is related to the disability, a manifestation determination will be conducted. - 2.
-The manifestation determination team will review the adequacy of the current Individual Education Plan (IEP) of a disabled student who is removed from class or disciplined. - 3.
-The name of students for which there is a concern is given to the special education department and they are referred for discussion at the child study meeting. - H. Procedures for Detecting and Addressing Chemical Abuse Problems of Students While on School Premises. - 1.
-Establishment of a chemical abuse pre-assessment team pursuant to Minn.
-Stat. § 121A.26; Paul Bang, Jason Fisher, Jen Koep, Niki Fisher Sharon Carter - 2.
+F. Procedures for Notification.

+- 1. For detentions, the parent will be notified by mail/email/phone call with a detention slip. - 2.
+A parent may be contacted by phone, if the circumstances warrant it.

+G. Disabled Students; Special Provisions.

+- 1. If the behavior is related to the disability, a manifestation determination will be conducted. - 2.
+The manifestation determination team will review the adequacy of the current Individual Education Plan (IEP) of a disabled student who is removed from class or disciplined.

+3. The name of students for which there is a concern is given to the special education department and they are referred for discussion at the child study meeting.

+H. Procedures for Detecting and Addressing Chemical Abuse Problems of Students While on School Premises.

+- 1. Establishment of a chemical abuse preassessment team pursuant to Minn.
+Stat. § 121A.26; Paul Bang, Jason Fisher, Niki Fisher, Jen Koep, Sharon Carter - 2.
 Establishment of a school and community advisory team to address chemical abuse problems in the district pursuant to Minn.
-Stat. § 121A.27; Paul Bang, Jason Fisher, Jen Koep, Niki Fisher - 3.
-The instructor will submit a written statement of concern about the student to the preassessment team. - I. Procedure for Immediate and Appropriate Interventions Tied to Violations of the Code of Student Conduct. - The staff member will request that the behavior stops and then determine possible consequences for the behavior.
-If removal is necessary the administration will be called. - J. Procedure for Encouraging Early Involvement of Parents or Guardians in Attempts to Improve a Student's Behavior. - After the fourth removal in a semester, contact is made with the parent/guardian setting up a discipline meeting with the student and parents.
+Stat. § 121A.27; - 3.
+The instructor will submit a written statement of concern about the student to the preassessment team.

+I. Procedures for Immediate and Appropriate Interventions Tied to Violations of the Code of Student Conduct.

+The staff member will request that the behavior stops and then determine possible consequences for the behavior.
+If removal is necessary, the administration will be called.

-Dismissal
+J. Any Procedures Determined Appropriate for Encouraging Early Involvement of Parents or Guardians in Attempts to Improve a Student's Behavior.

+After the fourth detention in a semester, a letter is sent to the parent/guardian setting up a discipline committee meeting with the student and parents.

+IX.
+DISMISSAL